google/clusterfuzz/docs/clusterfuzz/architecture.md

 ![overview]({{ site.baseurl }}/images/overview.png)

-ClusterFuzz provides an automated end-to-end infrastructure for finding and triaging crashes, minimizing reproducers, bisecting, and verification of fixes.
+ClusterFuzz provides an automated end-to-end infrastructure for finding and triaging crashes, minimizing reproducers, [bisecting], and verification of fixes.

+- TOC
+{:toc}

+---

+## Supported platforms
+ClusterFuzz runs on Linux, macOS, and Windows.

+## Requirements
 It runs on the [Google Cloud Platform](https://cloud.google.com/), and depends on a number of services:
 - Compute Engine (Not strictly necessary.
 Bots can run anywhere).